The United States Military: An Overview of Our Armed Forces

 • The combined component total is approximately 1,097,050 soldiers

-For more up-to-date statistics, please visit one of the official websites listed below.
+For more up-to-date statistics, please visit one of the official websites below.

-The most useful website is the U.S. Army Website.
+The most helpful website is the US Army Website.
 It provides information and resources, news, and information on life in the military.
-The site also provides interesting information on Army aircraft, weapons, and vehicles.
-Other helpful website includes the U.S. Army Reserve Recruiting, which provides information on Reserve service options, careers, training, and employment opportunities.
-Another good site is the Association of The United States Army, which serves as an educational organization that supports America’s Army – Active, National Guard, Reserve, Civilians, Retirees, and family members
+The site also offers interesting information on Army aircraft, weapons, and vehicles.
+Other helpful website includes the US Army Reserve Recruiting, which provides information on Reserve service options, careers, training, and employment opportunities.
+Another good site is the Association of The United States Army, an educational organization supporting America’s Army – Active, National Guard, Reserve, Civilians, Retirees, and family members.

-• Army Outreach – Provides a user-friendly way for the public to find events, access resources, and request support for events.
+• Army Outreach – Provides a user-friendly way for the public to find events, access resources, and request event support.

-• Army Recruiting Command – Responsible for manning both the Active and Reserve forces, ensuring security and readiness for our Nation.
-Recruiting operations are conducted throughout the U.S., Puerto Rico, the Virgin Islands, Guam, American Samoa, and at U.S. facilities in Germany and Asia.
+• Army Recruiting Command – Responsible for operating both the Active and Reserve forces, ensuring security and readiness for our Nation.
+Recruiting operations are conducted throughout the U.S., Puerto Rico, the Virgin Islands, Guam, American Samoa, and at US facilities in Germany and Asia.

-• Army War College – Prepares selected military, civilian, and international leaders for the responsibilities of strategic leadership in a joint, inter-agency, intergovernmental, and multinational environment.
-The War College – the college and its associated institutes – operate as a synergistic team in support of Army War College students and alumni: all those serving as strategic leaders for our Soldiers, Sailors, Airmen, and Marines.
+• Army War College prepares selected military, civilian, and international leaders for strategic leadership responsibilities in a joint, inter-agency, intergovernmental, and multinational environment.
+The college and its associated institutes operate as a synergistic team supporting Army War College students and alums, all of whom serve as strategic leaders for our Soldiers, Sailors, Airmen, and Marines.

-• U.S. Military Academy (West Point) – Renowned as the world’s premier leadership development institution.
-West Point accomplishes its mission by developing cadets intellectually, physically, militarily, ethically, spiritually, and socially.
-The student body, or Corps of Cadets, numbers 4,400, and each year approximately 1000 cadets join the Long Gray Line as they graduate and are commissioned as second lieutenant in the U.S. Army.
+• US Military Academy (West Point) – Renowned as the world’s premier leadership development institution.
+West Point accomplishes its mission by intellectually, physically, militarily, ethically, spiritually, and socially developing cadets.
+The student body, or Corps of Cadets, numbers 4,400, and each year, approximately 1000 cadets join the Long Gray Line as they graduate and are commissioned as second lieutenant in the US Army.

 Army National Guard

-The United States Army National Guard (USANG) is part of the U.S. National Guard.
-It is divided up into subordinate units that are stationed in each of the 50 states and territories and operate under their respective state governors.
+The United States Army National Guard (USANG) is part of the US National Guard.
+It is divided into subordinate units stationed in the 50 states and territories and operates under their respective state governors.

-Army National Guard of the United States units or members may be called for federal active duty during Congress-sanctioned war or national emergency.
-The President may also call members and units of state Army National Guard, with the consent of state governors to:
+Army National Guard of the United States units or members may be called for federal active duty during a Congress-sanctioned war or national emergency.
+The President may also call members and units of state Army National Guard, with the consent of state governors, to:

 • Suppress rebellion or danger of a rebellion by citizens against the authority of the federal government

-• Execute federal laws if the United States or any of its states or territories are invaded or is in danger of invasion by a foreign nation
+• Execute federal laws if the United States or any of its states or territories are invaded or in danger of invasion by a foreign nation.

-Because both state and national units essentially go hand-in-hand, they are usually referred to as just the Army National Guard.
+Because state and national units essentially go hand-in-hand, they are usually called the Army National Guard.

 The Air Force

-The U.S. Air Force provides Global Vigilance, Global Reach, and Global Power with manned aircraft, unmanned combat air vehicles, air-launched cruise missiles, and intercontinental ballistic missiles.
-The Air Force has personnel on active duty, in the Selected and Individual Ready Reserves, and in the Air National Guard.
+The US Air Force provides Global Vigilance, Global Reach, and Global Power with human-crewed aircraft, uncrewed combat air vehicles, air-launched cruise missiles, and intercontinental ballistic missiles.
+Its personnel are active duty in the Selected and Individual Ready Reserves and the Air National Guard.
 In addition, the USAF employs civilian personnel and has auxiliary members in the Civil Air Patrol.

-The Department of the Air Force is headed by the civilian Secretary of the Air Force who oversees all administrative and policy affairs.
-The Department of the Air Force is a division of the Department of Defense, which the Secretary of Defense heads.
-The highest-ranking officer in the Department of the Air Force is the Chief of Staff of the Air Force.
+The civilian Secretary of the Air Force heads the department, which oversees all administrative and policy affairs.
+The Department is a division of the Department of Defense, which the SecDepartmentds.
+The highest-ranking officer in the Department is the Chief of Staff.

-Following are websites that provide more information about the USAF:
+Following are websites that providDepartmentormation about the USAF:

-• The Official Website of the U.S. Air Force – The official website provides a wealth of information on the USAF.
+• The Official Website of the US Air Force provides a wealth of information on the USAF.
 Learn about how to start a career.
-Also, learn how to find someone in the service and access plenty of resources for those interested in joining.
+Also, learn how to find someone in the service and access plenty of resources for those interested.

 The United States Marine Corps (USMC)

 The next branch of the United States Military is the Marine Corps (USMC).
-The USMC is a armed forces branch responsible for providing force projection from the sea.
-This branch uses the mobility of the Navy to rapidly deliver combined-arms task forces to combat zones around the world.
-The branch is one of seven uniformed military services of the United States.
+This branch is responsible for projecting force from the sea.
+It uses the Navy’s mobility to deliver combined-arms task forces to combat zones worldwide rapidly.
+The MC is one of seven uniformed military services in the United States.

-The Marine Corps is a Department of the Navy component and often works closely with U.S. naval forces for training, transportation, and logistic purposes; however, in the leadership structure, the Marine Corps is a separate branch.
+The Marine Corps is a component of the Department of the Navy.
+Although it often works closely with US naval forces for training, transportation, and logistics, it is a separate branch in the leadership structure.

 If you want more information, the following are some of the most popular websites and resources.
 The best place to start is the Marine Corps Website, which is the official website of the U.S. Marines Core.
 Here, you’ll find information on all aspects of this branch.
 You’ll find information on the history, the organizational structure, and the responsibilities of the corp.
 Of course, you can also find details on starting a corporate career.
 If you’re searching for that, you may want to begin your search at Marines.com, the official recruiting site.
 Other helpful resources include: